Preserving America's Heritage

 As part of your visit to the park you may see the historic preservation crew at work on the church or convento.
 The preservation of America's heritage such as these buildings is both mandated by the National Historic Preservation Act of 1966 and a crucial piece of the National Park Service's mission to preserve unimpaired "the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations."

 Preservation treatments take a variety of forms.
-In this setting, the goal of preservation activities is to stabilize and repair the existing buildings to reflect the history of the site appropriately.
-The intention is not to reconstruct, or build anew what once existed.
+At Pecos, the goal of preservation activities is to stabilize and repair the existing buildings to reflect the history of the site appropriately.
+The intention is not to reconstruct, or build anew what once existed, but rather to preserve what is already there.

-Since then, the philosophy of historic preservation has changed.
+The philosophy of historic preservation has since changed.
 Rather than reconstruct fallen parts of the building, recent preservationists have been faced with the challenge of how best to shelter what remains of the original church and convento walls.
 In addition, any work more than 50 years old, including that of Nusbaum, is now considered historic in its own right and must be taken into account when planning preservation treatments.

 Adobe architecture can be found around the world in areas with suitably dry climates.
 Types of earthen construction were previously used in the Southwest, but adobe brick technology was brought to this region during the Spanish Colonial period and remains in use today.
 Adobe bricks are composed of soil mixed with water to form mud.
 Clay in the soil acts as the binder.
 However, clays expand with the presence of water, then contract as they dry.
 This causes cracking to occur, which is not desirable in building materials.
 The presence of sand helps to minimize cracking.
 Straw can also be added to reduce cracking while increasing strength.
 The mixed mud is put into rectangular wooden forms to make bricks.
 The bricks dry in the sun for several weeks and have to be turned periodically so that they cure evenly.